zaramedunjanin/sportify-grupa-2/backend/README.md

 ```
 pip install -r requirements.txt
 ```
-If you have installed new packages enter:
+If you have installed new packages enter:pip freeze

 ```
-pip freeze
 ```
 into the Terminal, copy and paste the text into the requirements.txt file.
 ##### Database